animalus/humpback-whale-4th-place/README.md

 ```

 # Base model training
-**note:** for this step training is done with close attention to training/val loss and final checkpoints need to be selected at the end of each training cycle and the filenames put back into the training files at the appropriate insertion points.
+For this step training is done with close attention to training/val loss and final checkpoints need to be selected at the end of each training cycle and the filenames put back into the training files at the appropriate insertion points.
 One set of train and inference files are included here.
 To replicate the solution results, please substiture DenseNet121, Resnet50, and InceptionV3 as the basenetworks and run each for both train and inference (6 total runs: 3 networks x (train + inference).

 ```
 cd ../base_network